social security disability lawyer

 Did you know that you can apply for Social Security Disability Insurance (SSDI) even if you’re collecting early retirement benefits from the Social Security Administration (SSA)?
 It’s true.
-However, it can be a complicated process, which is why Second Chance Lawyer – Merryl Jones is here to shed some light on the details and clarify questions you may have, like can you get SSI and Social Security retirement at the same time?
+However, it can be a complicated process, which is why Second Chance Lawyer – Merryl Jones is here to shed some light on disability insurance eligibility and clarify questions you may have, like can you get SSI and Social Security retirement at the same time?

 Here are all the ins and outs explained by one of Waco/Temple’s leading Social Security disability lawyers!

-What if I’m Already Receiving Disability & Approaching Retirement Age?
+What if I’m Already Receiving Social Security Disability Insurance & Approaching Retirement Age?

 For those already receiving SSDI, you are already receiving the full amount of benefits allowed.
 This means that when you reach full retirement age, these benefits will simply be converted into your retirement benefits and the amount will remain the same.
 Since you are already receiving your full amount of benefits, you don’t have to do anything once you reach full retirement age; the SSA automatically makes the change.